martiniradi/martiniradi.github.io/content/authors/admin/_index.md

   - name: ETH Zurich - Institute for Transport Planning and Systems
     url: https://www.ivt.ethz.ch/en/

+# Short bio (displayed in user profile at end of posts)
+bio: Passionate about optimization in transportation and logistics.

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: